 It takes an amazing amount of work to plan and execute our family track.
 In 2014 we had over 250 kids in our program.
 That is more than all of the attendees and speakers of the first CodeMash.
 We expect over 650 kids this year.
 The program has a mix of fun family activities, fun technical sessions, and social time for parents.

-Gabrielle Sempf Wife.
+Wife.
 Mommy.
 Business owner.
 With over 15 years of accounting and process management experience dealing with independent owners, non-profits and fortune 500 companies, as well as 22 plus years being the official geek herder for Bill Sempf and 9 plus years as the geekling herder for their two children, she is supposedly qualified to herd the geekling masses and carry forward the amazing KidzMash tradition.
 Her spare time wants to be full of blacksmithing, cutting glass bottles, Diablo, and Muay Thai.
 Mostly it is full of running the business, teaching and raising children, and laundry.
 Gabrielle has been leading KidzMash for the past 5 years.

 Emeritus Board Members